senzing-garage/knowledge-base/proposals/streamline/README.md

         ```

    **Windows Command Prompt (not Windows PowerShell) example:**

+   Use these instructions if you are running on a Windows system.

     1. To identify a directory to store the new SQLite database files,
        copy/modify/paste the following: